MrPrimate/ddb-importer/README.md

 # D&D Beyond Importer

-Import your dndbeyond.com characters into Foundry Virtual Tabletop.
+Integrate your dndbeyond.com characters into Foundry Virtual Tabletop.

 This module:
 * Import your DDB characters into Foundry, and sync changes back!
 * Import a characters extras such as Wildshapes or beast companions.
 * Bulk import spells and items.
 * [Patreon](https://patreon.com/mrprimate) supporters can bulk import monsters.
-* Can bulk import simple class, race and feat descriptions.
+* [Patreon](https://patreon.com/mrprimate) supporters can bulk import simple class, race and feat descriptions.
-* When you import a Cleric or Druid it will import _all_ your spells.*
-* Import character Extras such as Wildshape stats and Ranger companions.
+* [Patreon](https://patreon.com/mrprimate) supporters can sync limited character changes back to DDB.

 In addition you can: